Blue Glacier below Mount Olympus in Olympic National Park, Washington

 Then we came over the moraine and saw it.

-I’ve seen many glaciers before — glimpsed from a distance they usually appear as a smear of white on a dark mountainside.
+I’ve seen glaciers before — from a distance, they usually appear as a smear of white on a dark mountainside.
 The Blue Glacier is something different.
-It fills the basin below the summit like it owns the place, and from the top of the moraine you can see the full sweep of it: crevassed, deeply blue in the shadows, enormous yet so obviously receding in a way that takes a moment to register.
-The colour in particular — that deep glacial blue that only exists where ice has been compressed for centuries — is unlike anything I’d seen in my life.
+It fills the basin below the summit like it owns the place, and from the top of the moraine you can see the full sweep of it: crevassed, enormous, deeply blue in the shadows, and so obviously receding it takes a moment to register.
+The colour in particular — that deep glacial blue that only exists where ice has been compressed for centuries — was unlike anything I’d seen in my life.
+We carefully climbed down the moraine, loose shredded rock carved from the earth by the glacier’s retreat.
+You can see exactly how far it once extended, the scraped and striated walls on either side marking its old edges.
+It’s beautiful in the way evidence of slow catastrophe can be beautiful.
+Hard to look at for too long.

 The Summit